james-york/james-york.github.io/_posts/2018-01-02-submission-guidelines.md

 ### 🏞 Playground items (Easy Mode)

-The LLP Playground is full of amazing teaching and research items which can be published, discussed, reviewed and **peer-reviewed** if requested by the author.
+A playground presents **methods**, **materials**, **concepts** or **experiences** based in practice and grounded in theory that can serve to inform, inspire or challenge practitioners and/or researchers.
+How a playground is based in practice, and how it is grounded in theory, can then be very individual, as long as these two things are given.
+There must be value in it for the reader, not only for the author.

 Want to know more?
 Head over to the <a href="/2020/04/04/playground-landing.html">playground page</a>

 <a class="button button--success button--rounded button--lg" href="https://docs.google.com/document/d/11AB5_GXLi3EouET7H-rs3lmhM-8-pjn5qauF6mUFRmE/edit?usp=sharing"><i class="fas fa-file-download"></i> Copy the template </a>